Research Resources for Theology and Religious Studies

 - The University Library is a legal deposit (copyright) library and has one of the largest open access collections in Europe.
 Home to over 8 million books and journals, with over 2 million volumes on open shelves.
 The Library Catalogue can be used to find books and journals in any one of the University of Cambridge Libraries.

-- You may find libraries in inter-related disciplines particularly useful for religion.
-A list of Faculty and Departmental libraries can be found here.
+- You may find libraries in inter-related disciplines particularly useful for religion: see a list of Faculty and Departmental libraries.

-- The following libraries have strong collections in the field of religion:
+- The following libraries have strong collections in the field of theology and religious studies:

 - Cambridge Theological Federation